Russ Meyer: Early films

-The Immoral Mr. Teas and "nudie cuties"
+The "nudie-cutie" period

 His first feature, the naughty comedy The Immoral Mr. Teas (1959), cost $24,000 to produce and eventually grossed more than $1 million on the independent/exploitation circuit, enthroning Meyer as "King of the Nudies."
-It is considered one of the first nudie cuties.
+It is considered one of the first nudie-cuties.

 Russ Meyer was an auteur who wrote, directed, edited, photographed and distributed all his own films.
 He was able to finance each new film from the proceeds of the earlier ones, and became very wealthy in the process.

 Meyer followed Teas with some shorts, This Is My Body (1960) and The Naked Camera, then made a second nudie cutie, Eve and the Handyman (1960).
 This starred Meyer's wife Eve and Anthony-James Ryan, both of whom would be crucial to the production of Meyer's films.

 His next features were Erotica (1961) and Wild Gals of the Naked West (1962).
-Audience reception of "Wild Gals" was lukewarm, and Meyer decided to change genres.
+Audience reception of Wild Gals was lukewarm, and Meyer decided to change genres.

 He did a documentary, Europe in the Raw (1963), and tried a comedy, Heavenly Bodies!
 (1963).

 He then directed a version of Fanny Hill (1964) in Europe.

-Lorna and the "Gothic" period
+The "Gothic" period

 Lorna (1964) marked the end of Meyer's "nudies" and his first foray into serious film making.